23-Year-Old Center – Boston Bruins

 Ryan Spooner Contract Information:

-Signed an entry-level deal with the Bruins in July of 2011.
+Signed a two-year, $1.9 million contract extension with the Bruins in July of 2015.

 To instantly reveal our fantasy analysis of every player – including Ryan Spooner – simply subscribe now.

 |2015-16 Proj||23||NHL||BOS||58||Subscribe now to see our 2015-16 projections for Ryan Spooner|